imsujinpark/blog/aboutme.md

 * Mocha, Chai, and Jest for testing,
 * Bitbucket Pipelines for building, testing, and deploying web applications to production environments

-My work also involves...
+My responsibilities include:
-* Collaborating with teams to gather requirements and translate them into actionable development tasks;
+* collaborating with teams to gather requirements and translate them into actionable development tasks;
-* Provide operational support, promptly addressing and resolving any bugs or issues that arise;
+* provide operational support, promptly addressing and resolving any bugs or issues that arise;
-* Actively contributing to Canvas, the open-source project our services are mostly based off;
+* actively contributing to Canvas LMS, the open-source project our services are mostly based on;
-* Developing internal tools, including the Release Version Management system used in the office as well as the Object Storage Migration Tool and a Validator for the Migration Tool;
+* developing internal tools, including the release version management system used in the office as well as the object storage migration tool and a validator for the migration tool; and
-* Developing custom solutions to integrate Student Information Systems (SIS) across various educational applications.
+* developing custom solutions to integrate Student Information Systems (SIS) across various educational applications.

 ### Mar 2021 - Mar 2022
-**Tech Recruiter/Head Hunter** @[Robert Walters](https://www.robertwalters.com/)' Tech & Transformation Team
+#### **Tech Recruiter/Head Hunter** @[Robert Walters](https://www.robertwalters.com/)' Tech & Transformation Team

 Robert Walters is a world-leading recruitment consulting firm.